sfagin89/EC601-TeamIoTSec/README.md

 ### Goals
 --------------------------------------------------------------------------------

-Overall Goal: To investigage security vulnerabilies in IoT devices.
+Overall Goal: To investigate security vulnerability in IoT devices.
 Develop methods that can be used to effectively attack them.
 Then use these attacks to develop a better way to secure IoT devices.

 Individual Goals
 1. Determine common security weaknesses for IoT devices